 What happened is that they didn’t read what they were paying for, and we’re not talking about fine prints.

-We are extremely clear about subscription & recurring payments.
+We are extremely clear about a subscription & recurring payments.
 It’s written everywhere:

 In the Frequently Asked Questions, below the pricing table

-If you use Paypal, it will remind you before final check out
+If you use Paypal, it will remind you before the final check out

 PayPal repeat it once more in their email receipt

-Finally we send you an email reminder 7 days before the renewal.
+Finally, we send you 2 email reminders 14 and 7 days before the renewal.

 Conclusions for Buyers